RussDev7/CastleForge-TerralithInspiredBiomes/README.md

 ---

-## Suggested future improvements
+## Future improvements

-Good future directions for this project could include:
+Future directions for this project:

 * biome-specific surface materials and decoration logic
 * more distinct regional generation themes
 * dedicated alpine, canyon, or shattered-land presets
 * improved cave integration to match the surface drama
-* optional compatibility hooks for minimap or terrain-preview mods

 ---